Counselling and therapy in London Bridge for young adults and professionals

 Are you experiencing difficulty with any of the below?

 My name is Jonathan and I am a practising counsellor in the city of London.
-I am a registered member of the British Association for Counselling & Psychotherapy.
-My aim is to provide an environment where you can feel safe enough to explore that which you choose to in a confidential way.
+I am a registered member of the British Association for Counselling & Psychotherapy. .
+My aim is to provide a safe enough supportive environment to enable you to explore your concerns or issues.

-My own experience of therapy is that it can be a very important part of providing the time and space for us to look at and reflect on our own lives.
-If we take the time out to slow things down and attempt to be present to our process then our innate internal wisdom has an opportunity to come to the fore and guide us through life’s challenges, raise our awareness and lead to a more authentic self-aligned perspective.
+My own experience of therapy is that it can be a very important part of providing the time and space to look at and reflect on life.
+If you can take the time out to slow things down and attempt to be present to your internal world then your innate wisdom has an opportunity to come to the fore and guide you through life’s challenges, raise awareness and lead to a more authentic self-aligned perspective.

 Please call, leave a voicemail or send an email to arrange a free 10 minute phone consultation.
 After which we can arrange a time to meet.